 One of the key aspects of a recovery is the availability of good local jobs.
 In addition to stimulating the local economy through employment, goods, and services, local businesses also provide support to local non-profit associations, sports teams, and other initiatives around the community.

 I saw a need to bring together one of the most diverse areas of the city, so I founded Night Market North, supporting local businesses and the community through food, entertainment and crafts.

 I volunteer with Northern Hills Connect, a volunteer-led community initiative focused on helping local entrepreneurs get their start: fleshing out ideas, connecting them to people and resources, and helping to create business plans.

 I support transparency and meaningful engagement

-It's frustrating when your elected officials don't listen to you.
+It is frustrating when your elected officials don't listen to you.
 When they hold "information sessions" instead of actual community engagement.
 When you ask them for help only to have your phone calls and emails ignored.
-When the community speaks loudly and firmly on a topic but the elected official votes the way their party/slate/donor tells them to instead.
+When the community speaks loudly and firmly on a topic, but the elected official votes the way their party/slate/donor tells them to instead.